How-To Hold A Mobile Pantry

-Setup: Agencies should have 10-12 tables for setup to make it easier for food to be pre-bagged and ready to go.
+Setup: Agencies should have 10-12 tables set up to make it easier for food to be pre-bagged and ready to go.
 If there are not enough tables, other available surfaces that are clean can be used.
 As pallets are cleared, they can be used.
 For food safety reasons, BOXES OR BAGS OF FOOD SHOULD NEVER BE ON THE GROUND!
 Each household will receive 40-50 pounds of food.
-Announce the mobile pantry on social media, neighborhood flyers/posters, church bulletins and other community publications

 Traffic Control and Eligibility Forms: Clients will begin to line up for the Mobile Pantry ahead of time.
 Sometimes hours ahead of time.
 At least one or two volunteers should be on Traffic Control and handing out/collecting Eligibility Forms.
 Clients must remain in their cars to receive food.
 We do NOT recommend starting early because you may run out of food so early you are forced to turn many people away who came closer to the published time.
 HINT: writing the number of households in the vehicle on the windshield with a grease or chalk pen helps the volunteers know how much food to put in the vehicle.

 Distribution Begins/Drive-Thru: Mobile Pantry distributions take place with people driving through staged food stations and volunteers placing food bags or boxes in the back seat or the trunk of their vehicle.
 Do not hand food directly to clients.
 At the present time, every household receives the same amount of food, regardless of the number of family members.
 Utilizing empty boxes from the unpacked product to load vehicles means less cleanup.